sam-phillips21/Client-theGoodAvocado/README.md

-# The Good Avocado
+# The Good Avocado App

+A Yelp Mockup: Restaurant Reviews and Descriptions

-## The Team
+## The Flossing Avocados

 Alina, Angel, Melanie, Sam

-## Team Name:  Flossing Avocados

-## App Name: The Good Avocado

-Yelp Mockup: Restaurant Reviews and Descriptions

 ## Description